-SPL HP C/XL Equivalent System and user-defined intrinsics are accessed with the INTRINSIC declaration.
+SPL HP C/XL Equivalent System and user-defined i accessed with the INTRINS ntrinsics are IC declaration.
 System and user-defined intrinsics are accessed with the #pragma intrinsic and #pragma intrinsic_file directives.

 A major advantage of HP C/XL is the large number of functions available in the standard function library.
 These serve most of the purposes that an SPL program requires intrinsics for (such as I/O).
 The library also includes numerous routines for byte manipulation, input/output, memory control, and data formatting.